TranThienDat-Nguyen/3D-VisualTracking/README.md

 ### Acknowledgement
 The source codes are published by Linh Ma (linh.mavan@gm.gist.ac.kr), Machine Learning & Vision Laboratory, GIST, South Korea.

-The OSPA(2) metric used for evaluation is described at:
+The OSPA(2) metric used for evaluation is described in the paper:
 ```
 @article{rezatofighi2020trustworthy,
   title={How trustworthy are the existing performance evaluations for basic vision tasks?},